Layne Ryn Alba

 My reels gained attention as my audience grew.
 They scored me an amazing opportunity to be a part of a film challenge.
 In 2023 I was cast in the short film, Rain in My Head, which won Best Film and Best Director for the EasterSeals Disability Film Challenge.
 I am thrilled to be awarded Best Actor for my role in the movie.

 I was usually the odd one out when it came to the social aspect of my life.
 I was born deaf and underwent cochlear implant surgery when I was two years old.
 This gave me a different perspective on life and it taught me to observe and learn from my environment.
-This skill I had helped me with acting.
-Since I lacked one of the senses almost everyone uses, I studied how people interact and how emotions factor into everything single thing.
-I saw all the little movements a face can make and what each body language meant.
-It helped me understand people and the world better.
+This skill helped me with acting.
+Since I lacked one of the senses almost everyone uses, I studied how people interact and how emotions factor into everything.
+I saw all the little movements a face can make, and what different body language meant.
+Studying this– and more– helped me understand people and the world better.

 Spiraling